arcziwoda/skylock/cli/README.md

 - **Delete Files and Folders**: Remove any of your own files or folders.
 - **Overwrite Files**: Replace your existing files with new versions.
 - **Manage Folders**: Nest folders within each other and organize your files.
-- **Change Visibility**: Set files and folders to public or private, and modify visibility settings recursively for folders.
+- **Change Visibility**: Set files and folders to public or private.
+- **Generate urls**: Generate urls to share private contents with your friends.
 - **View Contents**: Display the contents of any folder.
 - **Download Files**: Fetch your own files or publicly accessible files.
 - **Download Folders**: Download entire folders as ZIP files.